Nigeria talks tough as soldiers attempt coup in Niger

 Soldiers have blocked the Niger presidential palace, security sources told Reuters News.

 President Mohamed Bozoum of Niger is believed to be inside the palace.
-However in a statement (now deleted) shared on the Facebook page of the government, Mr Bozoum and his family were said to be doing well.
+However in a statement (now deleted) shared on the government’s Facebook page, Mr Bozoum and his family were said to be doing well.

 Acknowledging the coup attempt, the government described it as an anti-Republican movement which tried but failed to obtain the support of the National Armed Forces and the National Guard.